- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Departure from Nepal

-After breakfast and our last day in Kathmandu, our vehicle and escorts will be on standby to drop you at the international airport three hours before our scheduled flight back home.
+After breakfast and our last day in Kathmandu, our vehicle will drop you at Tribhuvan International Airport three hours before your scheduled flight.

 At Glorious Adventure, meeting you has been a great honor and we pray for your Safe journey home and will reflect on the wonderful times we spent together.
 Bon Voyage!!!
 We hope to see you again someday…